vic2019/hello_world/README.md

 # hello_world
-I'm learning how to use github.
+I'm learning how to use github.\n
 Edit 1